Education

 Intel Corporation

-to understand the underlying principles and the insights of the theory.
+essential to understand the underlying principles and the insights of the

-it at all.
-A good habit in learning theories is to record and
+forcefully memorize it at all.
+A good habit in learning theories is

-summarize how you grow from intellectual infancy to intellectual maturity on
+to record and summarize how you grow from intellectual infancy to intellectual

 Many textbooks present theories from the theorist's perspective, rather